pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 Because `Vim` is really a tool for life-long learning, and moreover, I just used it for few weeks, the stuff I know is merely the tip of an iceberg.

-Through the process of finding infomation about Vim,
+Through the process of finding information about Vim,
 I found somebody said he has been using Vim **over 15 years and still learning**;
 I found somebody has his vimrc (Vim configuration file) **over 1500 lines**;
 I also found a joke says: "A highly-configured `Vim` can reach **one-third** performance of `Visual Studio.`" :)